 It fits the premium that you can pay for the risk they're, not going to lose their shirts and they're.
 Going to be within usually a 3 % difference that's, why they say every 90 cents, every dollar that they take in 97, 98 % goes out.

 Some companies go really aggressive and they just need new customers, so some of them plan on being overpaid out so they expect to take in a dollar pay out a dollar 10.
 They're trying to pull in customers and then hope that the risk is that high, that way, they don't lose out.

 It's, a risky way to do that.
 So if you ever see a company having a higher loss ratio, then they're taken in that's, a good indication that things are going to change pretty quickly.
 The best way to check this.

 If you guys want to find out where the stability of a company is, there is a website it & # 39, s called am best you just type in Google am best and they're, a company that rates other companies.
 So if you want to see what insurance company is doing well, which one has the best loss ratio, then go check that out it's, really simple: they're rated, an A to B form, so an A+ or an A+ plus.

 I believe is the max: if a company is an A+ or higher, that means they're stable.
 They're, not likely to fluctuate as much as prices.
 If you guys want more advice or more tips or just have general questions, leave them in the comments below I'd love to answer them, love to help.

 You out hope.
-This helps if you guys would love to help me out, share the video with anyone you want don't forget to Like, and subscribe at the bottom, and welcome to my channel.
+This helps if you guys would love to help me out, share the article with anyone you want don't forget to Like, and subscribe at the bottom, and welcome to my channel.
 I don't, have an intro or an outro, so whatever for now, this is Mark signing off